clearlysid/personal-website/README.md

 As part of this project I also wrote an HTML renderer for Notion data, it can potentially be abstracted out of this project and used as a standalone package.
 I will likely get around to it at some point and but you're also welcome to give it a shot.

-There's a lot more design and animation work still to be done and, as my life changes around me, the project will evolve alongside it.
+There's a lot more design and animation work still to be done, plus I'm thinking of exploring sound and 3D in the browser as part of this project.

+As my life changes around me, this website will continue to evolve alongside it.